Aymalla/learn-github/docs/github-actions.md

 - **project_card**: Triggered when a project card is created, edited, or deleted.
 - **project_column**: Triggered when a project column is created, edited, or deleted.

+### Workflow Scenarios

+We will explore various scenarios to understand how workflows behave in different situations:

+- Trigger workflows from main branch
+- Trigger workflows from pull requests
+- Trigger workflows from release branch
+- Trigger workflows from manual dispatch
+- Trigger workflows from old commit SHA

 ## Artifacts

 Artifacts are files or sets of files produced by a workflow run.
 They can be used to store build outputs, test results, or any other files generated during the workflow run.
 Artifacts can be uploaded and downloaded using the `actions/upload-artifact` and `actions/download-artifact` actions.